micwa/PhotoDB/README.md

 ## Features

-##### PhotoDB
+#### PhotoDB

 Access-wise, PhotoDB has the ability to:

 * Establish a connection to a MySQL database (note that this depends on [MySQL Connector J] (http://dev.mysql.com/downloads/connector/j/), which, if you are using the JAR, is included)
-* Download all photos from the database and store them in a local directory
+* Download all photos from the database and store them in a local directory OR
 * Retrieve photos one at a time for viewing, and cache them locally for when they are viewed again
 * Retrieve only photo metadata (properties) and/or thumbnails for easier access
-* Upload photos to the database based on the table row's unique identifier
+* Upload and delete photos from the database (each photo must possess a unique identifier)
-* Delete photos from the database the same way

 PhotoDB is also customizable.
 Clients and subclasses can: